-First, can we agree as Christians, it’s important for us to show the love of Jesus to everyone we meet?
+First, can we agree as Christians, that it’s important for us to show the love of Jesus to everyone we meet?
 I thought you’d be on board for that one! 😊

-And second, let’s agree that each and every person on the planet is created in God’s image and extremely important to Him.
+And second, let’s agree that each and every person on the planet is created in God’s image and is extremely important to Him.
 I know you’ll agree to that one too!

 But here’s where it gets a little dicey, ya’ll.